sosan/kubernetes/01_Deploy to Kubernetes in Google Cloud/03_Managing_Deployments_Using_Kubernetes_Engine.md

 Click **Check my progress** below to check your lab progress.
 If you successfully created Kubernetes cluster and Auth, Hello and Frontend deployments, you'll see an assessment score.

-<ql-activity-tracking step="1">Create a Kubernetes cluster and deployments (Auth, Hello, and Frontend)</ql-activity-tracking>
+Create a Kubernetes cluster and deployments (Auth, Hello, and Frontend)

 ### Scale a Deployment